Myths and Facts

 - You decided to have children.
 You should always have the money to take care of them, and always have money set aside for unexpected custody battles, attorney fees, and all emergencies.

-- If removing yourself and your kids from a domestic violence environment results in financial and legal difficulty, and your instability, you should probably go back, continue to be beaten, let the kids be abused or molested, and allow everyone to be deeply impacted by an unhealthy situation.
-There is no point in striving for anything better for you or your children.
+- If removing yourself and your kids from domestic violence results in financial and legal difficulties, and your instability, you should go back, continue to be beaten, let the kids be abused or molested, and allow everyone to be deeply impacted by an unhealthy situation.
+There is no point in striving for anything better for you and your children.

 - Why do you need child support anyway?
 You are the mother and should pay for everything for your kids.

 - I won't help you because no one helped me when I was, and my family was, in desperate need.

 - You should go through tough times alone.
 I did.

 - I never talked about my problems.
 You should keep yours to yourself.

 - All mothers have millions of dollars and never have financial crises.
 Anyway, the legal help you need is free and readily available.